 Talha Issevenler, Sociology

-I aim to document emerging genres of temporality in social practices and events that have the quality of a collective effort of reformulation social syntax within digital milieu such as Stories.
-The rituals of social life from rhythmic salutations to collective processes of mourning are acquiring new forms and intensities in digital age, they are also from another perspective what humanize the nonhuman aspects of the digital culture.
+I aim to document emerging genres of temporality.
+The rituals of social life from rhythmic salutations to processes of mourning are acquiring new forms and intensities in digital sociality.
+These practices are politically susceptible collective experimentations to humanize the nonhuman aspects of the digital culture.

 Two examples that illustrates modification of everyday social temporality;

 “The Internet Is Filling Up Because Indians Are Sending Millions of ‘Good Morning!’
 Texts”

 “Facebook reveals news feed experiment to control emotions”

 My goal is to create an analytical space hosting series of temporalizations at different scale and compose theoretically informed montages in order to allow critical look at the unprecedented texture of the new media.

 Digital culture opened up new possibilities of experiencing time.
 By complicating linear narrative of acceleration, famously put by Marx as the annihilation of space by time, I argue in my project that the past have become the material of emerging forms of recollection that are rhythmic as in the popular form of #TBT (Throwback Thursdays), future have become political site of calculation as expected population behavior is increasingly put under the sway of algorithmic prediction and present is immensely expanded and networked due to the decentralized and distributed formations of feeds based on the algorithmic capacity to produce singular timelines for each user.